How to use demographic segmentation to target your audience and improve your marketing strategy.

 • 90 or older

 Survey respondents are frequently categorized by generation.
-Gen X, millennials, Gen Z, and baby boomers all have different preferences and attitudes.
+Gen X, Millennials, Gen Z, and Baby Boomers all have different preferences and attitudes.
 Companies use generational demographic variables to create marketing messages, packaging, and campaigns that appeal to specific age groups.
-For instance, young age groups are typically more familiar with technology, but baby boomers may need less tech, and are less interested in it.
+For instance, young age groups are typically more familiar with technology, but Baby Boomers may need less tech and are less interested in it.

 Sexual Orientation and Gender Identity (SOGI) questions ask for personal information and should be carefully considered.
 Understanding and communicating your survey’s purpose is critical to help people feel comfortable answering these questions.